Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 # cs600-F2017-project1

-This repository contains the solution for project one in Computer Science 600 Fall 2017.
+This repository contains the starter for project one in Computer Science 600 Fall 2017.
 The main directory of this repository contains the LaTeX source code for a project that is designed for use with [GitHub Classroom](https://classroom.github.com/).
 To learn more about the course in